Siege of Užice (1805): Background

-During the battle of Karanovac, the Valjevo nahija troops of Jakov Nenadović and Milan Obrenović divided into smaller detachments that positioned themselves at the frontiers of the Valjevo, Užice and Rudnik areas, stopping reinforcements from Užice to the encircled Karanovac.
-When Karanovac fell into Serbian hands there was no longer a need for sentries towards Užice, and Jakov informed Karađorđe in May 1805 that there was no fear of Ottoman Bosnian troops and that the Drina could be secured with a hundred soldiers.
+During the battle of Karanovac (29 June–1 July), the Valjevo nahija troops of Jakov Nenadović and Rudnik nahija troops Milan Obrenović were divided into smaller detachments that positioned themselves at the frontiers of the Valjevo, Užice and Rudnik areas, stopping reinforcements from Užice to the encircled Karanovac.
+One night, Užice soldiers attacked a Serb camp near Užice while these slept, killing 150 and dispersing that detachment, then proceeded to enter surrounding villages, burn down houses and kill 309 people.
+Karađorđe used these losses around Užice as a reminder to the rebels to take one's duty seriously and always be ready.
+When Karanovac fell into Serbian hands there was no longer a need for sentries towards Užice, and Jakov had informed Karađorđe in May 1805 that there was no fear of Ottoman Bosnian troops and that the Drina could be secured with a hundred soldiers.
 Karađorđe recommended Jakov to take Soko and Užice and to rise up all of the Soko, Užice and Zvornik nahiyas.
 Jakov called archimandrite Melentije Stevanović, who had risen and armed part of the Soko nahiya, Milan Obrenović with the Rudnik nahija army, and captain Radič Petrović to aid him in the capture of Užice, to begin with.
 At the end of July, Ottoman Bosnian troops from Zvornik failed in a general attack on the rebels.
 Some 2,000 troops of the Zvornik group were stationed towards Užice.
 Užice was the refuge of Bego Novljanin and deli from Bosnia, refugees from Karanovac, and Omer-aga Nišlija with Janissaries from the Sanjak of Vidin.
+The rebel delegation estimated 4,500 soldiers at Užice during talks with Russian Interior Minister Adam Jerzy Czartoryski in late 1804.